Key takeaways

 Working through difficult conversations and having empathy for the aggrieved is an art form in communicating effectively.
 Effective coaches recognize the right ways and time to speak or listen in a way that makes others feel heard.

-Coaching simulations in VR give managers an opportunity to “walk in the shoes of another” to help them see and understand different perspectives.
+Coaching simulations in VR give managers an opportunity to walk in the shoes of direct reports to help them see and understand different perspectives.
 In this immersive space, managers can practice relating to their team members, and allows them to work through mistakes with immediate feedback in a safe environment.

 For a management training program, the same principles apply.
 In VR, leaders get to work through difficult conversations, then experience how they handled the conversation by sitting in the seat of their team member and watching the playback.
 It’s an extremely powerful way to create empathy.